 Cow milk protein allergy, CMPA, homoeopathy, potentised DPT

-Cow’s milk protein is the leading cause of allergy in infants and children younger than three years.(1) Cow’s milk protein allergy (CMPA) affects nearly 2-7.5% of children in Europe.(2) True CMPA does seem to peak in the first year of life, with a prevalence of approximately 2% to 3% in the infant population, which then falls to <1% in children of 6 years and older.(1) CMPA is easily missed in primary care settings and needs to be considered as a cause of infant distress and diverse clinical symptoms in both exclusively and partially breast-fed infants.
+Cow’s milk protein is the leading cause of allergy in infants and children younger than three years.(1) Cow’s milk protein allergy (CMPA) (Homeopathy Treatment for Milk Allergy) affects nearly 2-7.5% of children in Europe.(2) True CMPA does seem to peak in the first year of life, with a prevalence of approximately 2% to 3% in the infant population, which then falls to <1% in children of 6 years and older.(1) CMPA is easily missed in primary care settings and needs to be considered as a cause of infant distress and diverse clinical symptoms in both exclusively and partially breast-fed infants.
 Early diagnosis and adequate treatment decrease the risk of impaired growth and development.

 CMPA is an immunological reaction to one or more milk proteins: α-lactalbumin, ß-lactoglobulin, casein, IgE or non-IgE associated with immediate or late onset symptoms which distinguishes it from other adverse reactions such as lactose intolerance.(2,4)

 The most frequent symptoms of CMPA are listed in the table below: